Drew19980118/Big5-HCD/README.md

 We provide demonstration data under ``LLMs_consensus_based_adaptation/data/``, which includes samples for different benchmark thresholds.

-The whole dataset will be available on request via:
+The whole dataset will be available on request.
+As this manuscript is currently under peer review, corresponding contact information will be made publicly available once the review process is completed.
-📧 zhangweidong98@outlook.com

 ## Abstract